 If you have to hold your breath before you open the bill from your local power company, it might be time to do something about your skyrocketing energy consumption.
 You can’t force the electric company to come down on their prices.
 The way the cost of fuel is going, the price you’re paying now is probably something you’ll look back on fondly in a few years.
 The only thing you can control is your own personal consumption.
 Attic insulation is one of the easiest, painless ways to do this, but before doing it you need to be sure that your current insulation is in a good shape if you never upgraded your attic insulations in the past 20-30 years than it is recommended to replace your old insulation with the new cellulose-based insulation.
-I highly recommend you to call your local insulation removal services before installing new insulation.
+I highly recommend you to call your local insulation contractor before installing new insulation.
 For a modest up-front investment, you can make a difference you’ll see in your electric bill for years to come.

 Attic insulation is popular among homeowners for one good reason: it works.
 As you probably learned in school, heat rises.
 That means that the wintertime is a difficult season for many homeowners.
 It can take an enormous amount of energy to heat a home, mostly because all of that warmth is escaping out of the top of the house.
 This is an unwinnable battle if you don’t have something up there to block this escape.
 If you do, however, you will see the tides turn in your favour.
 Not only will it keep heat from escaping in the winter, but it will also keep it out in the summer, making it much easier for your air conditioning to do its job properly.